What Amenities Do Apartment Renters Really Want?

 Sustainable elements to a building have definitely gained traction, both among renters and landlords.
 One key way to make a difference is by offering green transportation initiatives, which could include anything from bike sharing to electric vehicle-charging stations.

 Of course, a key factor to consider here is your location.
 If your property is in the urban core of a major metropolitan area, you might not have room for any parking — and your renters may not even own cars, rendering EV chargers a moot point.
 That said, offering some type of environmentally sustainable accessibility option to your residents could make the difference in whether or not your asset is equipped for what tomorrow’s renters demand — KPMG’s annual global automotive executive survey from last year anticipates that, by 2030, 52% of all new vehicles sold will be battery powered.

-Most importantly, by allowing pets you are significantly expanding your potential renter demographic.
+Most importantly, by allowing pets you are significantly expanding your potential renter pool.
 The 2021/2021 APPA National Pet Owners Survey reports that 70% of American households have a pet.
 Allowing pets in your property could also reduce turnover and instill a greater sense of home and community within your resident population.
 There’s a clear financial upside, too — with a clearly defined pet policy, landlords can reduce their liability while at the same time increasing rental income through monthly pet fees.